reheatvet/notes/content/⭐ Getting Started with dApps.md

 📄 Docs: https://the-solar-wise.gitbook.io/the-solarpaper

 Own the sun!
-Solarwise install farms of solar panels and sell ownership of the individual panels to owners of their NFT:s.
+Solarwise install farms of solar panels and sell ownership of the individual panels to owners of their NFTs[^1].
 Their first farm is online and producing electricity, their second farm is sold out but not yet producing electricity.
 You can buy the NFT:s second hand, however!
 They are sold on Solarwise's marketplace or WorldofV.

 By owning a solar panel you will earn B3TR weekly and VET monthly (if the farm is producing and selling electricity)

 Psst..
 Farm 3 is in the works.
 The last one sold out in minutes.
 Make sure you sign up for their waitlist and follow their socials!

-Support channels: Discord
+**Support channels: Discord**

 #solarwise
 ___